MichaelBelousov/MichaelBelousov.github.io/src/src/blog/react_hooks_tutorial.md

 };
 ```

-This is a more advanced usage of a react state dispatcher (the `setCount` function returned by
+This is a more advanced usage of a react state dispatcher (the `tsx:LANG>setCount` function returned by
-`useState`).
+`tsx:LANG>useState`).
 Instead of a new value, you can pass a function that gets the current value and
 creates a new one from it, like how above we increment from the current value which I nickname
 prev (since it's about to become the previous value).
-Because `setInterval` runs the function
+Because `tsx:LANG>setInterval` runs the function
 every second, it will keep going up.
 If we didn't use a function for the dispatcher call, we
 would do the following, which has a bug: